Women In AFCEA

 SIGNAL Media, the official media of AFCEA, has an online series on successful women in STEM, which was awarded an APEX writing excellence award, and SIGNAL continues to report on and cover topics that support this intiative.

-Find out where you will find your role in AFCEA from some of the examples of our current women leaders shown below:
+Find your role in AFCEA from the examples of our current women leaders shown below:

 Be part of the solution and choose to help mentor future women leaders in academia, government, military and industry.
 (MORE...)